You are here

 Students must do the Registration process every term they have classes scheduled.
 You log into your MyHusky account, navigate to the Student Services Center, under your To Do List you will click on Registration and complete the requirements prior to the start of classes.
 You MUST complete this requirement to confirm your enrollment.
 Failure to do so may result in financial penalty, loss of class schedule and withholding of financial aid.

 **Scheduling is usually completed before the start of the semester or summer sessions.
 Registration should be completed by the beginning of the semester.

 All first semester freshmen will have their courses scheduled for them.
 These courses are scheduled for you based on your major and the availability of the courses.
 You will not be able to make any changes to your schedule without the help of your advisor.

-Changing majors is done in the Office of the Registrar, 150 Student Services Center, (570) 389-4263.
-Declaring a minor or Career Concentration is also handled in the Office of the Registrar.
+Changing majors is done in the Office of the Registrar, 150 Student Services Center, 570-389-4263.
+Declaring or dropping a minor is also handled in the Office of the Registrar.

 The College Board number for Bloomsburg University is 2646.

 Students, who have moved into Pennsylvania and want in-state fees, must contact Debra Newman in the Business Office, at 570-389-4574.

 Paying my Bill

 The University Bursar Office sends billing statements and receives fee payments.
 Questions about the billing statements or fee payments should be directed to the Bursar Office, Waller Administration Building (570) 389-4013.
 Also, any questions about a student’s 1098-T are handled by the Bursars office.

 The Office of the Registrar reports college credits for Act 48 credit reporting.
 Students must complete the form Request for Act 48 Teacher Certification Credit Reporting.